georgian-io/paper-club/model_compression/README.md

 # Model Compression (Feb 28, 2022)
-we provided an overview of speech recognition models and model compression techniques in this session.
+We provided an overview of speech recognition models and model compression techniques in this session.

 ## Demo for Knowledge Distillation